 Extra-fine coffee should have a soft texture that can be molded between your fingers.
 It should be almost like powder.
 Some grinders can’t grind coffee extra fine.

 Turkish coffee uses extra-fine coffee grounds with water in an ibrik (or cezve).
-This brews a very strong coffee where all the grounds are in the cup.
+This brews a very strong coffee where the grounds remain in the cup.
 Most fines fall to the bottom of the cup and are easy enough to drink.
-Turkish coffee wouldn’t work with another coffee grind: imagine pouring medium-coarse grounds into your cup?

 Selecting A Coffee Grinder